umbraco/UmbracoDocs/12/umbraco-cms/reference/configuration/filesystemproviders.md

 To store media files in different systems, the type of provider must be changed.
 You can learn [how to build a custom filesystem provider](../../extending/filesystemproviders/#custom-file-systems-ifilesystem) in the Extending Umbraco section.

 {% hint style="info" %}
-At the moment when a file is saved, its full url is stored as node property, so a configuration change will not apply to pre-existing media files but only to the ones saved after that.
+At the moment when a file is saved, its full URL is stored as node property, so a configuration change will not apply to pre-existing media files but only to the ones saved after that.

-If you want all your media files in the same location you have to copy all pre-existing files to the new path, and update the `path` property of the media item to the new url.
+If you want all your media files in the same location you have to copy all pre-existing files to the new path, and update the `path` property of the media item to the new URL.
 This can be either directly inside the database or by using the `MediaService`.
 {% endhint %}

 ## Get the contents of a file as a stream